 Out of this world.
 Incredible.
 Amazing.
 Outstanding.
 Powerful.
 Deep.

 O2 Apollo Manchester is a great wheelchair accessible music venue.
-The process of booking tickets is easy and the access into the venue is straightforward.
+The process of booking tickets is easy and the access to the venue is straightforward.
 The staff are friendly, attentive and happy to help.
 They seem to be very disability aware with the right attitudes to go with it.
 I will definitely go back to the O2 Apollo Manchester again.

 Have you been to the O2 Apollo Manchester?
 How did you find the accessibility?